Tumen Border Bridge

-The Tumen Border Bridge is a bridge over the Tumen River, connecting Tumen City, Jilin Province, China, with Namyang, Onsong County, North Hamgyong Province, North Korea.
-It was built in 1941 by the Japanese and is 515 metres long, 6 metres high, 6 metres wide.
-Tumen Border Post is located there.
-A little upstream from the bridge is Tumen Border Railway Bridge.
+The Tumen Border Bridge is a road bridge over the Tumen River, connecting Tumen City, Jilin Province, China, with Namyang, Onsong County, North Hamgyong Province, North Korea.

+History

+It was built in 1941 by the Japanese.
 During the Korean War, it was one of the border posts from which the Chinese People's Volunteer Army entered North Korea.
 A parallel, larger bridge is under construction since 2016.
 The new bridge was completed in 2019.
+In 2025, China built a symbolic gate resembling a triumphal arch in front of the bridge.

+Description

+The bridge is 515 metres long, 6 metres high, 6 metres wide.
+Tumen Border Post is located there.
+A little upstream from the bridge is Tumen Border Railway Bridge.